TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 - Allow delayed invocation of renderers

-- Allow audio to be processed only once per logic frame

 - Problem: if we want audio thread to help processing tasks, we must somehow guarantee that it will exit once it has new jobs
 	- Help until there are no audio frames
 		- which is also cool if audio thread only has jobs per a logic frame